 Almine Paris is pleased to present Trail Dust, Thu Van Tran’s first solo exhibition with the gallery.

 For her first solo show at the gallery, Thu Van Tran has chosen the double-edged title Trail Dust, which conjures up transience and evanescence but is also the code name for the toxic spraying operations carried out by the U.S. military during the Vietnam War.
-The transience of life and the finality of death, the transformation of organic into mineral matter and the infinite timescales of mineralization and petrification processes are the themes of Thu-Van Tran's exhibition – as are her ongoing concerns, whether the importance of materials and the materiality of words and meaning, or the question of whether art can shed light on the atrocities of the recent past.
+The transience of life and the finality of death, the transformation of organic into mineral matter and the infinite timescales of mineralization and petrification processes are the themes of Thu Van Tran’s exhibition – as are such ongoing concerns as the nature and properties of the materials constituting her art, and how these materials might address such ever-present issues as the atrocities of the recent past.

-The exhibition opens with a petrified tropical forest made of bronze titled Novel Without a Title (all works 2019).
-The lost wax process employed to realize it necessitated the destruction of the original leaves by the molten bronze, thereby re-enacting the cycle of life and death.
-So do the forest's individual elements: an upright green banana leaf symbolizing the lush plantations of Vietnam towers above brown withered specimens that have fallen to the ground.
-Nearby, three bronze ingots represent the artist's raw material.
-Engraved with the veins of rubber tree leaves, the ingots allude to the long and violent processes of extraction and exploitation of rubber and of the constituents of bronze, an exploitation of nature that subsists in her work in the form of sculptural traces.
+The exhibition opens with a petrified tropical forest made of bronze titled Novel Without a Name (all works 2019) .
+The lost wax process employed to realize it necessitated the destruction of the original leaves by the molten bronze, thereby reenacting the cycle of life and death.
+The same applies to the forest’s individual elements: a green banana leaf symbolizing the lush plantations of Vietnam has been placed alongside brown withered specimens that have fallen to the ground.
+Like the bronze rubber tree leaves scattered on the floor, they remind us that bronze is not just a sculptural medium but also a copper alloy and a raw material that, like rubber, underwent long and violent processes of extraction and exploitation.

 A reference to Duong Thu Huong's eponymous book Novel Without a Name (1991), which recounts a soldier's solitary trek though the jungles of Vietnam.